How can Planning Aid England help?

 Who qualifies for Planning Aid England support?

 Our Advice Service offers a limited amount of free, general planning advice.
+(As a guide, "limited" means up to 15 mins advice by phone or email).
 Further support is aimed at disadvantaged groups and individuals who cannot afford to employ a planning consultant.

 What happens if I don't qualify for further support?